odoo/odoo/doc/reference/views.rst

         ``{$name}`` can be ``bf`` (``font-weight: bold``), ``it`` (``font-style: italic``), or any `bootstrap contextual color`_ (``danger``, ``info``, ``muted``, ``primary``, ``success`` or ``warning``).
+    ``nolabel``
+        if set to "1", the column header will remain empty.
+Also, the column won't be sortable.

     .. note::